PyChina/weekly/content/Issue/issue-367.md

     + TFIR.IO
     + • Shared by revyuh.com video

-“I did not enjoy at all when the central developers were sending me hints on Twitter questioning my authority and the wisdom of my decisions, instead of telling me in my face and having an honest debate about things.”
+"I did not enjoy at all when the central developers were sending me hints on Twitter questioning my authority and the wisdom of my decisions, instead of telling me in my face and having an honest debate about things."

 (`是也乎:`